listen-no-bs/listen-no-bs/src/content/blog/post-5.md

 ---
-title: The Weight of It All - When Your Mind Won’t Shut Up
+title: The Weight of It All - When Your Mind Won't Shut Up
 excerpt: Ever feel like your brain is running a thousand tabs at once?
-Like you’re holding too much, thinking too much, but there’s nowhere to put it?
-Here’s where you drop the weight—no fixing, no judgment, no BS.
+Like you're holding too much, thinking too much, but there's nowhere to put it?
+Here's where you drop the weight—no fixing, no judgment, no BS.
-publishDate: 'Mar 13 2025'
+publishDate: 'Mar 5 2025'
 tags:
   - Overthinking
   - Mental Load